L. W. Housel: Relocation to Iowa

-Because of long delayed plans he had made with his childhood sweetheart, plans that were now at least four years delayed, he resigned his seat in the Connecticut Legislature in early June of 1902 and traveled to his childhood home of Nichols, Tioga, New York to be married to Almira Harriet "Mina" Finch, daughter of Iowa lawyer and State Senator Parley Finch,.
-The 'plans' with his childhood sweetheart included that he remove to Iowa Humboldt, Iowa, and to enter into private practice with his new father-in-law.
-Of course, the opportunity to advance his political career in Iowa as a Democrat who was the son-in-law of a Republican Iowa Legislator in a state that often votes Republican also proved to be compelling.
+Because of long delayed plans he had made with his childhood sweetheart, plans that were now at least four years delayed, he resigned his seat in the Connecticut Legislature in early June 1902 and traveled to his childhood home of Nichols, New York to marry Almira Harriet "Mina" Finch, daughter of Iowa lawyer and state senator Parley Finch.
+The 'plans' with Mina included that he remove to Humboldt, Iowa, and to enter into private practice with his new father-in-law.
+Of course, the opportunity to advance his political career in Iowa as a Democrat who was the son-in-law of a Republican Iowa Legislator in a state that nearly always voted Republican at the time also was compelling.

 Housel and his wife became the parents of Delphine Housel Christensen and William Parley Housel.

 Iowa elections

 For Housel's first thirty years in Iowa (from 1902 to 1932), Republicans dominated the General Assembly and governorship, and the Iowa congressional delegation.
 Humboldt County and the congressional district in which it was then located (Iowa's 10th congressional district) were overwhelmingly Republican.
 Nevertheless, Housel and his family remained in Humboldt and he repeatedly ran for elective office as a Democrat.
 Three times he ran for election to the Iowa House of Representatives (in 1910, 1912, and 1920), but was defeated each time in the general election.
-In 1914, he ran in the Democratic primary for Congress for the Tenth District, but was defeated by D.M.
-Kelleher of more populous Fort Dodge, who was in turn defeated in the general election by Republican Frank P. Woods.
+In 1914, he ran in the Democratic primary for Congress for the Tenth District, but was defeated by Denis M. Kelleher of more populous Fort Dodge, who was in turn defeated in the general election by Republican Frank P. Woods.

 In 1924 he received the Democratic nomination for Lieutenant Governor of Iowa, but was defeated by Republican Clem Kimball in the general election.

 In 1928, he ran unopposed for the Democratic nomination for Governor of Iowa.
 In the general election he ran against Republican Governor John Hammill, who was then seeking his third term.
-With Iowa native Herbert Hoover at the top of the Republican ticket and the Great Depression a year away, Republicans swept all major races, including the Hammill-Housel race.
+With Iowa native Herbert Hoover at the top of the Republican ticket and the Great Depression a year away, Republicans swept all major races, including the governor's race.